Community Advisory Council

 Heidi L. Gartland

-Vice President of Government and Community Relations, University Hospitals
+Chief of Government and Community Relations, University Hospitals

 Heidi Gartland is a healthcare executive, community leader, and lobbyist at University Hospitals of Cleveland, a $4-plus billion healthcare system with 18 hospitals and more than 25,000 physicians and employees.
 She leads University Hospitals’ external relations and strategy, including community relations, community benefits, corporate reinvestment, strategic economic-development projects, government and regulatory affairs, and diversity and inclusion commitments.
 She advocates for University Hospitals at the federal, state, and local levels and is an experienced leader in healthcare public policy.